bk/pdc/README.md

 ...
 ```

-Note that `format-latex` affects the PDF format, since the latter is simply a LaTeX document compiled to PDF.
+Note that `format-latex` affects the PDF format, since the latter (in this case) is simply a LaTeX document compiled to PDF.
+(There are other options for PDF generation, for which see below.)

 Now, let's suppose that Karl and Friedrich collaborate on this document through a shared Github repository, but it is tedious for Friedrich to be constantly changing the `pdc` section of the file in his working directory to point to the correct cover image.
 Also, he would like to add a version of the manifesto to his blog (where he uses a different citation style) and is not really interested in the PDF or Word formats.